coalton-lang/coalton-website/content/post/20220601-quantum-compiler.md

 In addition to bugs, from time to time, quilc developers would feel that Common Lisp wasn't allowing certain specific mathematical ideas to be clearly expressed, since Common Lisp's standard library for numbers and math is "locked shut" by the language standard.
 There is no way to extend its existing behavior or install new numerical classes.

 Programming language theorists around the world work to help programmers avoid these mistakes by making compilers smarter and programming languages more expressive.
 There are *vast* efforts in domains like formal verification, advanced type theory, proof assistants, and so on whose primary goal is to make writing safer, bug-free programs easier.
 One such research project that has been around since the 1990s is [ACL2](https://www.cs.utexas.edu/users/moore/acl2/), which is effectively a subset of Common Lisp that permits code to be _mechanically_ proven to be correct.
-Famously, after the Intel `FDIV` bug was discovered, ACL2 was used in 1995 to prove that floating point division of the AMD K5 processor was correct.
+Famously, after the [Pentium FDIV bug](https://en.wikipedia.org/wiki/Pentium_FDIV_bug) was discovered, ACL2 was used in 1995 to prove that floating point division of the AMD K5 processor was correct.

 One of our goals is to somehow make it harder to introduce a bug to quilc.
 The suite of tools for working with the Quil programming language, including the Quil compiler and the Quil simulator, is currently around 50,000 lines of Common Lisp, and much of it is dense and mathematical.
 As such, it's not economical to rewrite wholesale, and it's not feasible to use existing theorem-proving tools to an extent that would address our concerns.